NeuroGenomicsMX/Lupus_RGMX_analysis/Readme.md

 Readme

-This projec run analysis for the preprint intitled: "Lupus RGMX: Demographic and clinical characteristics of Systemic Lupus Erythematosus in a Mexican Cohort."
+This projec run analysis for the preprint intitled: "Lupus RGMX: social and clinical characteristics and their contribution to Quality of life in a Mexican cohort with SLE.."

 # Data sets